Possible Symptoms of a Stomach Ulcer

 - Stress is one final factor to consider, but as we said above, it’s never 100% of the cause.
 People who have very low-stress lifestyles and no anxiety can also suffer from stomach ulcers.

-- Abdominal pain: Pain or a burning sensation that’s especially concentrated around the navel and belly and doesn’t respond to any other treatment could be a problem.
-If it lasts for more than a week, it’s time to consult a doctor.
+Pain or a burning sensation that’s especially concentrated around the navel and belly and doesn’t respond to any other treatment could be a problem.
+If it lasts for more than a week, it’s time to see a doctor.

-- Feeling very hungry for short periods of time: One strange side effect of a stomach ulcer is that after eating, you might experience that “stuffed” feeling for a few hours, but then suddenly and without warning you are ravenous again.
-This is actually a false hunger, caused by an excess of stomach acid irritating your ulcer.
+One strange side effect of a stomach ulcer is that after eating, you might experience that “stuffed” feeling for a few hours, but then suddenly and without warning you are ravenous again.
+This is actually false hunger, caused by an excess of stomach acid irritating your ulcer.